heroicrelics.org

 I was excited by the way the V-2 was mounted; while it appeared to have had its engine removed, the exhaust vanes were visible, and it was possible to see some of the mechanism which steers the vanes.
 However, I later found out that this V-2 was only a replica built for a TV mini-series.
 I still posted the pictures of the steering vanes, but do keep in mind that this is a replica.

-Marshall maintains a history page regarding V-2 operations in the US after the war.
-At the KSC oral history program page, Konrad Dannenberg's interview (direct link to 1.7 meg PDF) also contains information about the development of the V-2.
+Marshall Space Flight Center once maintained a history page regarding V-2 operations in the US after the war.
+Kennedy Space Center once had a Konrad Dannenberg interview which also contained information about the development of the V-2.
 Another interesting V-2 site is V2ROCKET.COM.

-Finally, I have a number of resources regarding the V-2 missile and its engine.
+Finally, I have a number of V-2-related resource.

 dsc46035.jpg